 The Families First Act temporarily increases the federal match to states for Medicaid.
 To receive those extra dollars, states must commit to maintain current eligibility standards and premiums and to limit disenrollment.
-The HEROES Act would increase the federal match again and block regulations that could effectively cut Medicaid, reports Edwin Park of the Georgetown University Center for Children and Families.

 Beyond legislative efforts, federal authorities are granting wide latitude on billing Medicaid for using telehealth to deliver services and urging states to expand offerings.
 This allows students to receive special education services or visit health providers virtually, using a smart phone or computers, without risking a visit to an office or hospital.

 State Medicaid programs can reimburse these providers for telehealth services just as they do for in-person visits without obtaining federal approval, the Centers for Medicare and Medicaid Services (CMS) explained in a recent release.
 That said, some states have restrictions on what services must be delivered in person, especially for students with disabilities.

 The legislation passed so far will hardly be Congress's last word on education funding.
 Members of Congress and education leaders are already contemplating how to support K-12 schools in future stimulus bills.

 [Read More: Tracking State Legislation on the Coronavirus]